-The invasion and capture of Singapore by imperial Japanese forces in February 1942 had a monumental impact on the British Empire.
-To lose such a strategic position in the Far East at the height of the Second World War was, to put it bluntly, a failure of cataclysmic proportions.
+The capture of Singapore by Imperial Japanese forces in February 1942 had a monumental impact on the British Empire.
+To lose such a key strategic position in the Far East at the height of the Second World War was, to put it bluntly, a failure of cataclysmic proportions.

 Indeed, the failure of European powers to repulse – or even simply contain – Japanese expansion during this period led to the eventual disintegration of colonial authority and rule in the decades following.